ritiikaagupta/RoadSOS/docs/08_lora_modulation.md

 The Python reference model was tested using multiple symbol values.
+## 10. Noise Robustness Testing

+To evaluate the robustness of the LoRa symbol detector, AWGN was introduced between the transmitter and receiver.

+Different SNR values were evaluated.

+The received signal was processed using:

+Received Signal
+    ↓
+Dechirping
+    ↓
+FFT
+    ↓
+Peak Detection
+    ↓
+Symbol Decision

+Multiple trials were performed for each SNR value.

+The symbol detection accuracy was calculated as:

+Accuracy =
+Correctly Detected Symbols / Total Symbols × 100

+The resulting accuracy-versus-SNR curve is stored as:

+`simulation/python_reference/symbol_detection_accuracy.png`

 For the initial tests, the transmitted symbol and detected FFT peak were compared.